-Payment Follow-up: The membership fee amount is automatically tracked with the possiblity to send reminders for cash or checks, or updates from online payment.
+Payment Follow-up: The membership fee amount is automatically tracked with the possibility to send reminders for cash or checks, or updates from online payment.

-CRM: Tom's information is automatically saved in the CRM for future communication.
+CRM: Tom's information is automatically saved in their nonprofit CRM for future communication.
 His membership history can also be viewed in the database.

 The best part of all of this?
 You never had to intervene during Tom’s registration.

 Jules is relaxed knowing the database is updated automatically!